Building Stronger Legs: The Ultimate Leg Press Workout Routine - Gym Gear

 • Rest: 90 seconds between sets

-The standard leg press targets the quadriceps, hamstrings, and glutes, making it an excellent foundational exercise for your routine.
-Focus on maintaining a controlled tempo and keeping your knees in line with your toes throughout the movement.
+The standard leg press is a foundational movement that targets the quadriceps, hamstrings, and glutes.
+Focus on smooth, controlled movement and keep your knees tracking in line with your toes as the sled moves.

 Wide Stance Leg Press